 An emerald and 18 karat gold necklace and earrings, by David Thomas, 1973

-David Thomas (b.
+DAVID THOMAS (b.
 1938)

 David Thomas is a British jewelry designer.
 Thomas was born in London in 1938, where he studied at Twickenham Art School.